WhalesLoveSmash/https---github.com-WhalesLoveSmash-June11-12Practice/README.md

-Objects and Classes practice
+Objects and Classes practice <br>
-from Codeacademy, EloquentJavaScript, FullStackOpen, and ChatGPT
+from Codeacademy, EloquentJavaScript, FullStackOpen, and ChatGPT <br>
+Then it turned into making an unrelated site <br>